WTIK: History

-In 2005, plans were announced for Spanish broadcaster Que Pasa to lease WTIK's air time for a contemporary Latin format to complement the regional Mexican moving from former sister station WDRU, 1030 AM, to WLLQ, WRTG and WGSB In the summer of 2005, the contemporary format debuted as "Que Pasa Mixx".
+In 2005, plans were announced for Spanish broadcaster Que Pasa to lease WTIK's air time for a contemporary Latin format to complement the regional Mexican moving from former sister station WDRU, 1030 AM, to WLLQ, WRTG and WGSB.
+In the summer of 2005, the contemporary format debuted as "Que Pasa Mixx".
 On April 1, 2006, WTIK's black gospel programming moved to new sister station, WRJD, 1410 AM, allowing WTIK to air 24-hour Spanish language programming.

 On July 13, 2015, both WTIK and WRJD were sold to TBLC Media as part of a twelve-station deal with Davidson Media, which included stations in Charlotte, Greensboro, Richmond, Spartanburg, and Kansas City.
 The sale, at a purchase price of $3.5 million, was consummated on November 5, 2015.

 From late 2011 until December 2014, WTIK was also heard in southeastern North Carolina via WZKB, 94.3 FM, in Wallace.

 Effective May 6, 2021, TBLC Media sold WTIK and WRJD to Stuart Epperson's Truth Broadcasting Corporation for $200,000.
+Effective November 5, 2021, Truth Broadcasting sold WTIK to A&B Media LLC for $10,000.